 On February 27, 1948 Fort Worth Army Airfield was renamed “Carswell Air Force Base” in honor of Fort Worth native Major Horace Seaver “Stump” Carswell Jr. (1916–1944) (photo from Wikipedia).

-The Carswell house on Denver Avenue was built in 1916, the year Horace Jr. was born.
+The Carswell house on Denver Avenue was built in 1916, the year Horace Jr. was born—a century ago.

-Carswell was posthumously awarded the Medal of Honor in 1946.
+Carswell was posthumously awarded the medal in 1946.

-Major Horace Seaver “Stump” Carswell Jr. is buried in Oakwood Cemetery.
+Major Horace Seaver “Stump” Carswell Jr. is buried—and honored—in Oakwood Cemetery.